 The Library allocates funds to each academic department to develop the Library collection.
 A faculty member who wishes to request the purchase of library materials should consult his or her department’s Library Representative.
 Questions that cannot be resolved at the departmental level should be directed to the office of the Dean of Library Services at 667-3232 (on-campus extension 3232).

-CSU Stanislaus-Stockton Library Access Center
+Stanislaus State-Stockton Library Access Center

-The CSU Stanislaus-Stockton Library Access Center (LAC) is located in the Acacia building on the Stockton campus.
+The Stanislaus State-Stockton Library Access Center (LAC) is located in the Acacia building on the Stockton campus.
 Circulating materials from the University Library can be delivered on request to the LAC via courier service in two to three working days.
 In addition, the LAC provides access to course reserves and ILL materials.
 Computers within the LAC offer access to Library databases, online catalogs, and the Internet.
 For more information, call 664-4410 (on-campus extension 4410).

 University Archives & Special Collections